Midday Movies: Bond. James Bond.

 Aled Jones, owner of Moviedrome DVD in Wales

 Bond.
 James Bond.
 With that famous introduction Ian Fleming's British secret agent announced himself on the screen in 1962.
-This past weekend Bond 23, "Skyfall" just opened.
+Bond 23, "Skyfall" opened in November 2012.
 Time to geek out about 007.
 Listen to the extended discussion of Bond online.

 Daniel Craig is the sixth actor to take on the role of the famous MI6 British agent, and "Skyfall" marks his third appearance in the franchise.
 In 2006, the Bond franchise rebooted its highly successful series with "Casino Royale," returning it to more of its literary origins.
 The producers -- Barbara Broccoli and Michael G. Wilson -- decided to go back to the beginning to completely re-launch what has become one of the longest running and most successful film franchises of all time.
 One of the reasons for this success has been the franchise's ability to reinvent itself during its 40-year plus history.
 It began by sticking close to Ian Fleming's books with its films "Dr. No" and "From Russia With Love" in the early 60s.
 By the mid 60s it began a move toward gadgetry, special effects, and spectacle ("Thunderball," "You Only Live Twice").